 If not, the concept probably isn't as foreign, but as I was reading this wonderful set of Alexandrian patterns from Joshua Kerievsky called Knowledge Hydrant: A Pattern Language for Study Groups it struck me:

 The patterns line up.
 My little diagram captures some of the primary similarities, but you can keep going and the ideas converge in a wonderfully interesting way!

-Where it gets even more interesting is when you start to consider applying the depth of thought that exists on the internet for designing and running a successful D&D group to creating and running book clubs and study groups, where the outcomes are often extremely valuable leveling up in our knowledge and careers.
+It gets even more interesting when you apply the depth of thought that exists on the internet around designing and running a successful D&D group to creating and running book clubs and study groups.
+The valuable outcomes are us leveling up in our knowledge and careers.

 Here are some of my favorite resources for new Game Masters.
 If any of this sounds interesting, I'd highly recommend exploring them yourself.
-If you've never played D&D, don't worry, they don't assume a lot of knowledge and I think you'll "get it" with no problems:
+If you've never played D&D, don't worry, they don't assume a lot of knowledge.
+I think you'll "get it" without problem.

 Recently I've been GMing Knowledge Adventure clubs through some of my favorite frameworks for creating and running an independent business.
 If you'd like to learn more, you can click here